MohamedAbdulHameed/DFT/README.md

 # DFT
-This is where I upload some basic DFT calculations I performed using Quantum Espresso, Exciting, and Elk.
+This is where I upload some basic DFT calculations I performed using `Quantum Espresso`, `exciting`, and `Elk`.
 Nothing fancy.